Power outage tracker: Storms move across Houston area Monday

 HOUSTON - The Houston area could see some scattered strong to severe storms on Monday through the afternoon.

-Some storms could cause gusty winds, hail and even the chance for isolated tornadoes.
+Some storms could cause gusty winds, hail, and even the chance of isolated tornadoes.

 FORECAST: Severe storms possible Monday